Humnashinkhan/DevTinder_Backend/src/homework.md

 - validate data in signup API.
 - Install Bcrypt Package.
 - create a passwordHash using bcrypt.hash and save the user is excrupted password .
+- Create Login API.
+- Compare passwords and throw errors if email and password is Invalid.